Quantum speed limit and categorical energy relative to microlocal projector: Review of microlocal theory of sheaves

 Given any object $\F$ of $D(Q)$, Kashiwara and Schapira \cite{KS90} defined its \textit{microsupport} (an abbreviation of microlocal singular support, denoted by $SS(\F))$ by the closure of those $(q_0,p_0)\in T^*Q$ such that there exists a $C^1$ function $\phi:Q\rightarrow\mathbb{R}$ satisfying $d\phi(q_0)=p_0$ and the following ill propagation condition:

-In other words, $SS(\F)\subset T^*Q$ is the maximal closed $\R_{>0}$-conic subset containing all singular codirections of $\F$.
+In other words, $SS(\F)\subset T^*Q$ is the minimal closed $\R_{>0}$-conic subset containing all singular codirections of $\F$.
 Here by \emph{singular} we mean the complement of all the codirections along which the derived sections of $\F$ extend microlocally.
-One may also equivalently define $SS(\F)$ to be the support of the microlocalization of the sheaf $\F$ (see \cite{KS90}).
 It is easy to see that the application $SS$ is additive with respect to the direct sums ($SS(\F\oplus\GG)=SS(\F) \bigcup SS(\GG)$) and is independent of the cohomological shift of gradings ($SS(\F[1])=SS(\F)$).
 Incidentally, we would like to recall the readers that the notion of microsupport is genuinely derived: one in general cannot fully recover the subset $SS(\F)$ simply from the collection of the subsets $\{SS(H^j(\F)) \,|\, j\in\mathbb{Z} \}$.